-If you are concerned about the efficiency of your gas furnace, you have probably heard the term AFUE before.
+If you are concerned about the costs and efficiency of your gas furnace, you’ve probably heard the term AFUE before.
 But do you understand what it means?
 The AFUE of your furnace plays a huge role in the money you spend to heat your home each winter.

 AFUE is used to display the energy of many types of combustion appliances, including: